 I remember every moment that made me fall in love with the man who one day would destroy my ease to love freely.

-I met the man of my dreams when I was 20 years old, working at Ameristar as a barista.
+I met the man of my dreams when I was 20 years old, working at a casino as a barista.
 He was the epitome of tall, dark(tan) and handsome.
 It was love at first sight.
 He worked there too, at the steak house, as a server.
 I was a young girl, barely old enough to know better.
 Turns out the man of my dreams was 10 years older than me, previously married, and separated, not even divorced.
 But I didn’t care, I loved him.
-I remember the day he asked me for my number, I remember the day the girl who
+I remember the day he asked me for my number, I remember the day the girl

 I met my ex-husband at an event we both attended in Dallas, TX and we started dating long distance.
 I lived in Salt Lake City, he lived in Denver, and the quick one hour flight made it easy to see each other at least every other weekend.
 I was in love!
 And he ticked all those little boxes that I had in my mind for my “perfect match.”
 You know, the perfect on paper guy that everyone else approves of and who will look amazing standing on that altar with you.
 Awe the fairy tale.
 I moved to Denver after

 For far too long, people have been left to handle relationship turbulence alone.
 The Nxt Chapter was created as a space and resource for people who are experiencing relationship complications or going through a breakup or divorce.
 It can be a new beginning of something old, or something completely new.
 It is about moving forward.
 It is about growing, and learning from your past to work toward your future.

 Our mission is to help everyone make it to their next chapter of life - whether it is with a current lover, a new lover, or no lover at all.